 Her pins typically have political significance that comment on the day’s events, which she posts online in advance of her appearances on MSNBC.

 “President Trump has made Watergate relevant again and given me a new career as an MSNBC contributor and legal analyst,” she writes on her website.
-Wine-Banks served as a prosecutor in the Watergate trial, where she was responsible for cross-examining President Richard Nixon’s secretary Rose Mary Woods about the 18.5-minute gap on the Watergate tapes.
+Wine-Banks served as a prosecutor in the Watergate trial, where, as part of her role in the full investigation and trial, she was responsible for cross-examining President Richard Nixon’s secretary Rose Mary Woods about the 18.5-minute gap on one of the Watergate tapes.

 At the Chicago Illini of the Year award ceremony, Wine-Banks said the University of Illinois has made a big impact on her life, a place where she made lifelong friendships and received a great education.

 “I never went into journalism until two years ago,” she said, “so better late than never.
 But everything at Illinois prepared me for what I am doing now and what I’ve done in between.”